uberclokr/mspec/README.md

 # mspec
-Tool for grabbing server hardware specs via SSH and generating details in a static html page.
+Tool for grabbing server hardware specs via SSH (linux distros only) and generating details in a static html page.
 PHP is required for generating html files.